mossmatters/KewHybSeqWorkshop/HybPiper.md

 The first line of `test_seq_lengths.txt` has the names of each gene.
 The second line has the length of the target gene, averaged over each "source" for that gene.
 The rest of the lines are the length of the sequence recovered by HybPiper for each gene.
 If there was no sequence for a gene, a 0 is entered.

-To use the heatmap script `gene_recovery_heatmap.R`, open the script in an interactive R session (for example, using RStudio).
-You will need to install two R packages, `gplots` and `heatmap.plus`.
+To use the heatmap script `gene_recovery_heatmap.R`, open the script in an interactive R session in the VCN Viewer.
+RStudio is located in the Programming section of the Applications menu.

+First, install two R packages, `gplots` and `heatmap.plus`.
 On the sixth line of the script, enter the full path to your `test_seq_lengths.txt` file, and then execute the entire script.

 This should plot a heatmap representing HybPiper's success at recovering genes at each locus, across all the samples.